 Cue #12: Decision-Making

-While opponents of President Obama have disapproved of his political record, his decision-making skills define him as an alpha male leader.
-Putting his politics aside, here is the trait we can learn from him: his incredible decision-making ability.
+While some might not agree with every choice he’s made, Chris Hadfield’s decision-making skills set him apart as a top-tier leader.
+Putting aside his specific missions, here is the trait we can learn from him: his incredible decision-making ability.

 Decision-making is leading others in the act of deciding on important and complicated issues.
-Barack Obama is renowned as a decision-maker who made history as the first Black president of the United States.
+Chris Hadfield is renowned as a decision-maker who became the first Canadian to command the International Space Station (ISS).

-Anyone can make an easy decision, but tougher decisions induce greater anxiety in people—especially the president of a country.
+Anyone can make an easy decision, but tougher decisions induce greater anxiety in people—especially the commander of an international space station.

-Action Steps: Here are practical ways that President Obama made some tough decisions:
+Action Steps: Here are practical ways that Chris Hadfield made some tough decisions:

 Bonus Trait: Vocal Power

-Barack Obama also uses specific vocal power techniques.
+Another great cue can be seen from Barack Obama.
+Obama also uses specific vocal power techniques.
 A full breakdown of Obama’s vocal power here:

 Cue #13: Goal-Oriented